Life As a Medical and Clinical Laboratory Technologist

 - Supervise, train, or direct lab assistants, medical and clinical laboratory technicians or technologists, or other medical laboratory workers engaged in laboratory testing.

-Medical and Clinical Laboratory Technologists state the following job skills are important in their day-to-day work.
+When polled, Medical and Clinical Laboratory Technologists say the following skills are most frequently used in their jobs:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.